Announcing “The Couple Project”

 written by Nathan & Kelli

-Our focus for “The Couple Project” to increase our focus on improving our relationship, and to help you improve yours.
+We, Kelli and Nathan, started “The Couple Project” to increase our focus on improving our relationship, and to help you improve yours.
 Our goal is to learn what makes a marriage stronger and then put those ideas into action.
 Sharing which things work, and which don't.

 Some of our goals, right from the start of our marriage, were to be united, share everything, grow as individuals, provide for our family, raise our eventual children, and love each other.
 Every single one of these goals turned out to be much more difficult than we originally thought.
 We got married at 19 and had a lot of growing up left to do.
 But along with the challenges we have had a lot of success.
 We put ourselves through university (Nathan has a M.Sc., B.Sc., and a B.Mgt), are in the process of raising 8 children, and have had successful careers for nearly 20 years.
 Our first 25 years of marriage have been full of growth, challenges, and accomplishments.
 Now, the goal is to make the next 25 years even better.

 The plan for “The Couple Project” is to create a specific focus each month.
 Study that topic, decide what things we will put into action, and then exercise our couple muscles to become stronger.
 We hope that by writing about what we are working on, you will be able to strengthen your relationships at the same time.
 We would love your feedback, support, and stories.

 We should also note that we have a specific vision for our relationship, and if that vision doesn’t match what you want for your relationships then this project may not be for you.
 Our vision is of a very tight knit connection.
 One where we share everything with each other, no secrets.
 Where we push each other to be better, we don’t ignore our weaknesses.
 We are not two ships sailing the ocean somewhat close to each other, instead we are both in the same boat learning to paddle together.